How to Repair Clear Coat – Kevin Tetz Shows the Best Way to Fix Paint

-Here’s a good trick for super deep looking single stage paint using clear coat paint over it.
-Spray your single stage color coat and get a nice solid coverage.
-Then mix 50% color and 50% compatible clear together (after activating each of them separately) and spray another coat.
-On top of that add a coat of 25% color and 75% clear, and top it off with a pure clear coat.
+Here’s a good trick for super deep looking single-stage paint using clear coat paint over it.
+Spray your single-stage color coat and get a nice solid coverage.
+Then mix 50 percent color and 50 percent compatible clear together (after activating each of them separately) and spray another coat.
+On top of that, add a coat of 25 percent color and 75 percent clear, and top it off with a pure clear coat.
 What this does is makes the light refract as it penetrates the clear/color coats and softens it, so when it is reflected back you get a stellar, super deep, glossy paint job.
 This method also gives you a coat of pure clear paint to buff and rub without having to worry about affecting the color at all.

 On a full restoration, do you cut and rub before you put the glass and trim back on the car?

 Absolutely, yes.
 When the car was originally assembled at the factory, the body was sent down the line and primed and painted before the interior, glass or trim was installed.
 You can’t get a proper restoration if you are trying to rub and cut around the trim and emblems on the car.
 Take it all apart, spray the pant, let it sit for a week, cut and rub it out, then reinstall the windows, trim and emblems.

 Is there such a thing as wipe-on clear coat repair?